09 Early years practice policy

 - If no acceptable alternative to suspension is found then

-the setting manager must give both verbal and written notice of time related suspension to the parent, meanwhile the setting manager must ensure that continued resolution is sought and suitable
+the setting manager must give both verbal and written notice of time related suspension to the parent, meanwhile the setting manager must ensure that continued resolution is sought, and suitable

 adjustments are in place for the child’s return.